CoreyGumbs/PySqware_HTTP/README.md

 #### Sq_Connect Instance

-In order to call the necessary endpoints, an instance of Sq_Connect is needed.
+In order to call the necessary http methods, an instance of Sq_Connect is needed.

 ```python
 from sqware.connect import Sq_Connect